unfoldedcircle/core-api/doc/entities/entity_remote.md

 A remote entity can send commands to a controllable device.

+ℹ️ Supported in remote-core / Core Simulator from version 0.43.0.

 ## Features

 | Name     | R | W  | Description                                                                                                                                    |